Prince Hall: Community activism

-Prince Hall worked within the state political arena to advance the rights of blacks, end slavery, and protect free blacks from being kidnapped by slave traders.
+Hall worked within the state political arena to advance the rights of blacks, end slavery, and protect free blacks from being kidnapped by slave traders.
 He proposed a back-to-Africa movement, pressed for equal educational opportunities, and operated a school for African Americans in his home.
 He engaged in public speaking and debate, citing Christian scripture against slavery to a predominantly Christian legislative body.

 Education

 Hall requested that the Massachusetts Congress create a school program for black children.
-Hall cited the same platform for fighting the American Revolution of "Taxation without Representation."
+He cited the same platform for fighting the American Revolution of "Taxation without Representation."
 Hall and other Black Bostonians wanted a separate school to distance themselves from white supremacy and create well-educated Black citizens.
-Although Hall's arguments were logical, his two attempts at passing legislation through the Massachusetts Congress both resulted in failure.
+Although Hall's arguments were logical, his two attempts at passing legislation through the Massachusetts Congress both failed.
 Hall then started a school program for free black children out of his own home with a focus on Liberal Arts and classical education.

 Speech and petition writing

-He is known for giving speeches and writing petitions.
+Hall is known for giving speeches and writing petitions.
 In a speech given to the Boston African Masonic Lodge, Hall stated, "My brethren, let us not be cast down under these and many other abuses we at present labour under: for the darkest is before the break of day...
 Let us remember what a dark day it was with our African brethren, six years ago, in the French West Indies.
 Nothing but the snap of the whip was heard, from morning to evening".

-A 1788 petition to the Massachusetts legislature protested the abuse and kidnapping of fellow Black Boston residents, and called out many atrocities faced by the community.
+His 1788 petition to the Massachusetts legislature protested the abuse and kidnapping of fellow Black Boston residents and called out many atrocities faced by the community.

-His notable written works include the 1792 Charge and 1797 Charge.
+Hall's notable written works include the 1792 Charge and 1797 Charge.
 Hall's 1792 Charge focused on the abolition of slavery in his home state of Massachusetts.
-He addressed the importance of black leaders playing prominent roles in the shaping of the country and creation of unity.
+He addressed the importance of black leaders in shaping the country and creating unity.
 In his 1797 Charge, Hall wrote about the treatment and hostility that blacks received in the United States.
 He recognized black revolutionaries in the Haitian Revolution.
 Hall was one of several free blacks in Massachusetts who presented a petition to the legislature in 1788 protesting African-American seamen being sold into slavery.

 In a speech he presented in June 1797, Hall said:

-Patience, I say; for were we not possessed of a great measure of it, we could not bear up under the daily insults we meet with in the streets of Boston, much more on public days of recreation.
-How, at such times, are we shamefully abused, and that to such a degree, that we may truly be said to carry our lives in our hands, and the arrows of death are flying about our heads. ...tis not for want of courage in you, for they know that they dare not face you man for man, but in a mob.